Higher Ground Cohousing, Bend, OR 97701 2/3/2015

 In addition to these shared grounds, common facilities include a community house for socializing and dining indoors or outdoors, a sauna and hot tub, a multiple purpose room and a guest room.
 The common grounds and facilities are managed through a Homeowners’ Association.
 Commons maintenance is a mix of community work parties and paid-help.

 Many neighbors choose to gather each week for the popular Wednesday community meal.
+The Heart Committee organizes various annual events to nurture community.
 Other frequent events include meditations, community check-ins, collective gardening, NVC practice groups, fire circles and 7-at-7 small potlucks.
 Annual events include a music festival, a July 4th party, and winter holiday celebrations.

 Other shared activities (so far!) include laughter yoga, dance parties, book study groups, movie or singer/songwriter nights, game nights, art projects, hiking, biking, walking, skiing, rafting, slides and lectures, pick-up sports, community-building workshops, music and storytelling evenings, and cooking and baking.